Universum GANs: Improving GANs through contradictions: Empirical Results

 \section{Empirical Results}

-For our empirical results we use a similar setting as used in ~\cite{dai2017good} with the same network architecture for both discriminator and generator.
-For all our experiments we use SVHN and CIFAR-10 datasets with randomly sampled $1,000$ and $4,000$ labeled samples as training data and do not use any sample as unlabeled data.
+For our experiments, we use the same network architecture for discriminator and generator as in~\cite{dai2017good}.
+Similar to~\cite{dai2017good}, we randomly sample $1,000$ and $4,000$ labeled data from SVHN and CIFAR-10 datasets, respectively.
+However, unlike~\cite{dai2017good}, we do not use any additional unlabeled data.